 China: Don't Support Bear Bile Farms!

-- Target: Officials at the Shenzhen Stock Exchange
+- recipient: Officials at the Shenzhen Stock Exchange

 Bears farmed for their bile, a common ingredient in traditional Chinese medicine, live on factory farms in small cages they can barely move in.
 Farmers extract their bile through tubes surgically implanted into their gall bladders.
 And the result of this cruelty is that the bears, in addition to suffering infections and liver cancer, only live about 5 years.
 A bear in the wild lives 25.